liamthiels/Thesis/README.md

 Step 1: Python file
 This scripts needs three inputs:

-- An excell file that contains all the 2D coordinates of the endpoints of the different cross-sections you want to extract.
+- An excel file that contains all the 2D coordinates of the endpoints of the different cross-sections you want to extract.
 The excel should look like this:

   id      X      Y

   1      20.42   4.37

   1      20.43   4.36
   2      18.63   5.91
   2      18.63   5.96